ViMuilu/CaveGame/documents/week3report.md

 ## How did the project advance?

-Improved character movement, changed camerea to follow player, added character animations and added a hit box for the character.
+Improved character movement, changed camera to follow player, added character animations and added a hit box for the character.

 Also added jacoco and checkstyle.